Georgia (U.S. state): Reconstruction and civil rights

+Other early 20th century

+In 1910, a secret meeting was held on Jekyll Island, off Georgia's Atlantic coast, to plan for the creation of an American central banking system.
+The decisions made at the meeting led toward the passing of the Federal Reserve Act of 1913.

 Late 20th and early 21st centuries

 In 1980, construction was completed on an expansion of what is now named Hartsfield–Jackson Atlanta International Airport (ATL).
 The busiest and most efficient airport in the world, it accommodates more than a hundred million passengers annually.
 Employing more than 60,000 people, the airport became a major engine for economic growth.
 With the advantages of cheap real estate, low taxes, right-to-work laws and a regulatory environment limiting government interference, the Atlanta metropolitan area became a national center of finance, insurance, technology, manufacturing, real estate, logistics, and transportation companies, as well as the film, convention, and trade show businesses.
 As a testament to the city's growing international profile, in 1990 the International Olympic Committee selected Atlanta as the site of the 1996 Summer Olympics.
 Taking advantage of Atlanta's status as a transportation hub, in 1991, UPS established its headquarters in the suburb of Sandy Springs.
 In 1992, construction finished on Bank of America Plaza, the tallest building in the U.S. outside of New York City or Chicago.

-On February 19, 2003, Georgia adopted its current state flag, resembling the state's first official flag.
 In 2024, it was announced that Atlanta would host multiple games during the 2026 FIFA World Cup, which further substantiated the economic investment and growth in the city and state.